zenoss/twill/README.txt

 different programming style.
 It's primarily used for scripting Web sites, not for testing, but it can easily be used for testing.

+PAMIE_ and PyXPCOM_ provide a Python interface for interacting with IE and Mozilla-based browsers, respectively.

 Finally, Selenium_ is an in-browser testing system that several people have given rave reviews.
 Check out this `article on Selenium`_ for some starting tips.
 Note that it's not written in Python...